vivaria/edisonrul.ing/README.md

 ## DESTINY HERO - DEFENDER

-*   "Destiny Hero - Defender's" effect is a Trigger Effect.
+*   "Destiny Hero - Defender"'s effect is a Trigger Effect.

 *   If an effect is chained that flips "Destiny Hero - Defender" face-down or removes it from the field, its effect disappears.